 TABLAS ISLAND HOPPING TOUR

-The majority of the activities and locations on Tablas Island can be explored by scooter, however, there are some spots that are only accessible by boat.
+The majority of the activities and locations on the island can be explored by scooter, however, there are some spots that are only accessible by boat.
 I highly recommend booking a full-day Tablas Island Hopping Tour to discover the most incredible locations in the Calatrava Region.

 As I mentioned earlier, you can book a Tablas Island Hopping Tour with Deo from Deo’s Island Adventures.
 He can be contacted on Facebook or by Whatsapp: +63 999 002 0806.